AdobeDocs/marketo.en/help/marketo/product-docs/additional-apps/seo/inbound-links/seo-add-remove-an-inbound-link-url-from-a-list.md

 >[!TIP]
 >
->You can also make a new list&nbsp;for your keyword to go.
-Just type your desired name in&nbsp;Create a new list.
+>You can also make a new list for your keyword to go.
+Just type your desired name in Create a new list.

 ## Remove an Inbound Link URL from a List {#remove-an-inbound-link-url-from-a-list}